ACLU Sues TSA Over Electronic Device Searches - Slashdot

 Re: (Score:2)

+(It always amazes me that the USA has the strongest constitution yet the ugliest laws.
+What would the USA be like without any constitution, better or far worse?)

-Standard response (Score:2)
+Standard response (Score:2, Funny)